 Examples: Swiss, Austrian and Italian Alps, Rocky Mountains, high Andes.
 Window: late May to late June.

-Frost can occur in any month at altitude.
-Wait until nighttime lows have stabilised above 15°C for at least a week.
-After shearing, lightweight alpaca coats and a draft-free barn are not optional - the Italian Apennine data shows how quickly thermal inertia can drop a shorn alpaca's core temperature when the herd is denuded too early.
+Frost can occur in any month at altitude, so this is the one zone where you genuinely wait for settled late-spring weather before shearing.
+Even then, lightweight alpaca coats and a draft-free barn are not optional afterwards - the Italian Apennine data shows how quickly thermal inertia can drop a shorn alpaca's core temperature when nights turn cold.

 Southern Hemisphere